nayanrdeveloper/Trackonomy_Documentation/docs/intro.md

 ---

 > **Tip:**
-> Don't forget to check out the [Backend Documentation](./category/backend-api) and [Frontend Documentation](./frontend) sections for more detailed information.
+> Don't forget to check out the [Backend Documentation](./category/backend-api) sections for more detailed information.